JM1705/Azimuth/README.md

 # Azimuth
-## A simple script to set your compass schedule as your Windows wallpaper
+## A simple script to set your compass schedule as your desktop wallpaper
 A rewrite of CompassBG, with a more reliable script and a nicer GUI, multithreaded requests and Linux support

 ![image](https://user-images.githubusercontent.com/73152770/228744545-03d33a4e-afdd-498a-83c4-9cd9bf1ed2eb.png)